|

 “Do not—I repeat, do not change into the other you from last night, the beast you, unless I give you the okay.”

 With Shellie wrapped up, I hurriedly unclothed and jumped into the shower.
-Getting naked in front of Shellie didn’t faze me.
-Of all the craziness I had endured, nudity was the tamest thing by far.
+Getting naked in front of her didn’t faze me.

-Under the warm water I could focus, and I finally didn’t feel anxious.
+Under the warm water, I could focus, and I finally didn’t feel anxious.

 Shellie sat on the toilet wrapped in towels, looking like she was out for a spa day, and my grimoire was right next to her.
-Maybe I could devise a grand lie to make this all work out.

-Class is only an hour.
 I bet I can get Weird Nikki to stay with her.
 She’s a sucker for helping with hardship cases.

-I had approximately an hour and a half left ’til sociology class.
 In the time that passed since getting out of the shower, I’d gotten myself and Shellie dressed—of course, all I had for her was an oversized tee.
-I re-sanitized, sterilized, and purified all the surfaces throughout my place, and I stashed the trash bag in a secret room beyond my closet.

 “When you hear your new name, smile, wave, and look sad,” I repeated right before I pressed the dial icon on the video chat.
 Weird Nikki picked up on the first ring.